February 1, 2020

 E. Take a Thoughtful Approach to Continued PPE and Distancing Requirements

 One common question will be whether a vaccination policy can or should supplant mask requirements, distancing, and other measures.
-Because the vaccines are not one-hundred percent effective, and because it is unknown if vaccinated individuals can still spread the virus, there is no guarantee that even a vaccinated employee will be fully protected.
-Further, employers should also be mindful of the safety of individuals who, for medical or religious reasons, are unable to be vaccinated.
+Because the vaccines are not one-hundred percent effective, there is no guarantee that even a vaccinated employee will be fully protected.
+And because no one yet knows whether vaccinated individuals can still spread the virus, employers should be mindful of the safety of individuals who, for medical or religious reasons, are unable to be vaccinated.
 Finally, even the most optimistic projections indicate that, for at least some period of time, there will not be enough vaccines to cover everyone in the workforce.
-Each of these considerations suggests that, at least in the short term, policies like masks and social distancing may still be needed.
+Each of these considerations suggests that, at least in the short term, policies like masks and social distancing will still be necessary.

 In the long run, however, providing the prospect of a return to relative normal for those who are vaccinated could be a powerful force toward boosting morale and commitment to a vaccination program, and toward getting greater employee buy-in.